Product Consultancy I Sales Enablement I DesignOps I Scoping

-Defining and aligning on discovery improvements to focus on the “right” problems and build the “right” thing
+Defining and aligning on discovery improvements to increase sales

-Combating the lack of of understand and negative perception clients have about the discovery process.
+Combating the lack of understanding and negative perception clients have about the discovery process.

+WHAT’S BIG NERD RANCH?
 Big Nerd Ranch is a Product Consulting company that was struggling with selling and conducting client discoveries.
-They had a lack of understanding, expectations & clarity impact our clients trust and value in the BNR discovery process.
+They had a lack of understanding, expectations and clarity impact our clients trust and value in the BNR discovery process.
 BNR’s lack of consistency, documentation, communication and organization has lead to misalignment.

 2022